learn-co-curriculum/precollege-intro-software-engineering-track/day-01/README.md

         <td>
             Tell kids they are awesome.</br>

-            <a href="https://GitHub.com/learn-co-curriculum/hs-post-class-survey">Micro Feedback - should be delievered on slips of paper</a>
+            <a href="https://GitHub.com/learn-co-curriculum/hs-post-class-survey">Micro Feedback - should be delivered on slips of paper</a>
         </td>
     </tr>
 </table>